What is the H-1B visa classification?

 How long does it take to process an H-1B Petition?

-It currently is taking 6 months for the USCIS to process an H-1B Petition once it is filed with the USCIS.
+It currently is taking six months for the USCIS to process an H-1B Petition once it is filed with the USCIS.
 Please note that unexpected delays may occur should the USCIS request additional information to process the petition.
-However, the overall process, from filing with the Department of Labor to the granting of an Approval Notice from the USCIS, can take over 6 months.*
+However, the overall process, from filing with the Department of Labor to the granting of an Approval Notice from the USCIS, can take over six months.

 *Note: The above-mentioned processing times do not include: (1) application to take the TSE/TOEFL; (2) application to take the Foreign Pharmacist Graduate Equivalency Exam (FPGEE); (3) travel to the U.S.; and (4) application to state Board of Pharmacy and receipt of requisite intern license and/or certificate.

 What do dependents qualify for?

 The United States government may allow spouses and children, under the age of 21 years, to accompany the foreign national to the United States.
 Dependents of those with H-1B visa classification may receive H-4 visa classification.